chris-l/vanilla-components-magic/README.md

 - [**addShadowRoot**](#addshadowroot): Creates a Shadow Root at `this.root` and convert the styles for use on browsers that use webcomponents.js instead of using native support.
 - [**declaredProps**](#declaredprops): Used to declare properties, in a way similar to the way Polymer does it.
 Allows to set observers and synchronizing attributes to properties and viceversa.

-## VanillaJS Web Components
+## VanillaJS Web Components?

-Those are web components that are created without using Polymer, X-Tag, or any of those libraries that wrap the creation of web components, and instead manually creating them using directly the browser API (or the webcomponents.js polyfill).
+This is to refer those web components that are created without using Polymer, X-Tag, or any of those libraries that wrap the creation of web components, and instead manually creating them using directly the browser API (or the webcomponents.js polyfill).

 Is a good way to create simple components that don't have any dependencies and therefore don't have "dependency hell" problems, like ones you get when trying to use Polymer 1.0 elements at the same time as Polymer 0.5 elements on a project.